Day Care Services

 - verification of identity/citizenship

-This documentation/information may be submitted with the application.
-If such documentation is not submitted with the application you will receive a notice which will tell you what additional documentation is required to make a determination, the notice will also give a time frame for the documentation to be submitted to the agency.
+This documentation/information should be submitted with the application.
+If such documentation is not submitted with the application you will receive a denial notice which will tell you what additional documentation is required to make a determination, the denial notice will also give a time frame for the documentation to be submitted to the agency.
 All applications and documentation must be complete and legible, you may be asked to resubmit paperwork if it is not complete and legible.